pravinchav/docs/installation/README.md

 # Application setup
 This document explains how to prepare the environment and install the application.
-It covers database setup (creating the app_db and applying the initial schema), required software (Java 17 and Node 22), copying application files, creating the invoices folder, and starting/stopping the application.
+It covers database setup (creating the `ims` and applying the initial schema), required software (Java 17 and Node 22), copying application files, creating the invoices folder, and starting/stopping the application.
 Use the quick verification tests below to validate key steps after installation.

 ## Database Installation
 - Install postgress
-- Create databse with name `app_db`
+- Create databse with name `ims`
 - Download the initial schema and seed script: <a href="./day_00_script.sql" download="day_00_script.sql">Download day_00_script.sql</a>.
-- Run script against 'app_db'
+- Run script against `ims`

 ## Application Installation